HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Hierarchical Loco-Manipulation Learning

 \subsection{Pushing Planner}

-\textit{Planner} determines the desired foreleg trajectories and body motions to generate effective interaction forces, guiding the object to its target position and orientation.
+Our \textit{Planner} determines the desired trajectories of the two front feet (end-effectors) along with body motions to generate effective interaction behaviors, guiding the object to its target position and orientation (yaw).
 Its RL formulation is introduced as follows: